Loceryl 5% w/v Medicated Nail Lacquer

 Reporting of suspected adverse reactions

 Reporting suspected adverse reaction after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme.
-Website: www.mhra.gov.uk/yellowcard
+Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at https://yellowcard.mhra.gov.uk/ or search for MHRA Yellow Card in the Google Play or Apple App Store.

 No systemic signs of overdose are expected following topical application of amorolfine 5% nail lacquer.